ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 ## Features
 View and Viewgroup
 - Button Login
-- Toast display Successful Login
+- Toast displaying Successful Login
 - Use TextView and EditText

 ## Usage